hturner/pkg-dev-ctv/proposal.md

 Dependencies from either CRAN or Bioconductor can be found by setting the `repos` argument of `utils::available.packages` to  `BiocManager::repositories()`.

-`utils::update.packages` is useful for updating dependencies when trying out changes to a package. `utils::sessionInfo` is helpful in tracking changes caused by upstream updates.
+`utils::update.packages` is useful for updating dependencies when trying out changes to a package.
+`utils::sessionInfo` is helpful for tracking changes caused by upstream updates; it records the order in which packages are attached or loaded, which can aid debugging when there are namespaces conflicts.

 `tools::check_packages_in_dir` can be used to check the reverse dependencies of a package (or set of packages).